Cars (franchise): Cars (2006)

 Cars is the seventh Pixar film.
 The story is about rookie race car Lightning McQueen (Owen Wilson), who gets lost on the way to California for a tiebreaker race in the Piston Cup, a famous race worldwide, and ends up in a little town called Radiator Springs on Route 66, that had been bypassed and forgotten when Interstate 40 was built.
 He accidentally wrecks the road and is sentenced to fix it.
-During his time there, he meets Mater (Larry the Cable Guy), who became his best friend, and Sally (Bonnie Hunt).
-He also comes across Doc Hudson (Paul Newman), who used to be a famous racecar called the Hudson Hornet until a career ending crash in 1954.
+During his time there, he meets Mater (Larry the Cable Guy), who becomes his best friend, and falls in love with Sally (Bonnie Hunt).
+He also comes across Doc Hudson (Paul Newman), who used to be a famous racecar called the Hudson Hornet until a career-ending crash in 1954, and who resents Lightning for reminding him of his own past.

-After Lightning fixes the road, Doc Hudson no longer wants him in town, so he secretly alerts the media about Lightning's presence, but it doesn't take long for Hudson to realize how much Lightning has helped Radiator Springs, so he goes back to being the Hudson Hornet and becomes McQueen's crew chief, while most of the Radiator Springs folks become his pit crew.
+After Lightning fixes the road, Doc secretly alerts the media about Lightning's presence to get rid of him, but Sally makes Doc realize how much Lightning has helped Radiator Springs.
+Doc convinces most of the Radiator Springs residents to become Lightning's pit crew, and reassumes his Hudson Hornet identity and acts as Lightning's crew chief.
 Lightning is about to win the race, but helps The King (Richard Petty) cross the finish line after Chick Hicks (Michael Keaton) causes him to crash.
 Chick wins the Piston Cup after being in third on the last lap, but is later booed by everyone, while Lightning receives praise for his sportsmanship.

 Despite his loss, Lightning is offered to be the new face and sponsor of Dinoco, but he declines and decides to stay with Rust-eze, his current sponsor.
 He does, however, arrange for Mater to ride in the Dinoco helicopter just as he promised.
 The film ends with Lightning setting up his racing headquarters in Radiator Springs, thereby putting it back on the map.